Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 • Stamping the documents with watermarks.
 Use digital watermarks to protect sensitive data against leaks or unauthorized distribution.
 Watermarks make it easy to track all the latest changes and accesses to the documents.

 • Inviting M&A experts and consultants to assist with due diligence.
-Hire experts in mergers and acquisitions to assist with the due diligence process.
-They can provide valuable insights and identify potential issues that might be missed otherwise.
+Hire experts to assist with the M&A due diligence process.
+They can provide valuable insights and identify potential issues related to the M&A transaction.
+They can also help create a tailored M&A due diligence checklist.

 • Using proper software for due diligence.
 For maximum confidentiality, consider using specialized virtual data rooms instead of Google Drive or other unsafe means.
 Data rooms provide advanced security features, including access controls, permission levels, and audit trails, making it a safe place to exchange data during due diligence.